 Before 1989, only logbook information stating the catch in directed Danish sandeel fishery is known.
 As the large majority of the catch in the sandeel fishery consists of sandeel, the distribution of catches in the directed sandeel fishery on rectangle and months were assumed to represent the distribution of sandeel catches.
 The total catch in tones was derived from the report of the working group on the assessment of Norway pout and sandeel (ICES 1995) and distributed on rectangles and month in the particular year according to the distribution of catches derived from Danish logbooks.
 From 1989 to 1993, the landings of sandeel per rectangle and month from the Danish fishery are available at DTU-AQUA.
 These were used to distribute total landings to rectangle and month.
 From 1994 to 1998, international sandeel catches in ton per rectangle per year are available.
-These catches were distributed to months according to the monthly distribution of Danish catches in the rectangle, the monthly distribution of the total catches in the ICES division was used.
+These catches were distributed to months according to the monthly distribution of Danish catches in the rectangle in the given year.
+If no Danish catches were recorded from the rectangle, the monthly distribution of the total catches in the ICES division was used.
 After 1999, international sandeel catches in ton per rectangle per month and year are available.

 All catches were scaled in order to sum to official ICES landing statistics.
-Total catches per area are seen in Figure 2.3.3.1
+Total catches per area are seen in Figure B.2.3.3.1.

-Figure 2.3.3.1.
+Figure B.2.3.3.1.
 Total catches pr.
 Sandeel area.